Note: Files are in Adobe (PDF) format.

 Revenue

-Revenue increased by $2.6 million or 4.2% from $62.7 million in 1HY2024 to $65.3 million in 1HY2025.
-The increase was mainly due to an increase in revenue contributed by the A&A business segment partially offset by the decrease in the R&R, C&P and Others segments.
+The Group's revenue decreased by $13.6 million or 20.2% from $67.4 million in 2HY2024 to $53.8 million in 2HY2025.
+Revenue decrease was mainly due to lower revenue generated by the core business segments (R&R, A&A and C&P), partially offset by the increase in revenue from the Others business segment.

 Gross profit and gross profit margin